ppy/osu-wiki/wiki/Mapping_Techniques/Making_Good_Sliders/en.md

 The things to remember when forming loops is that the points go up a lot further than the loop does:
 - The further each point is from the ends, the further away it needs to be from the slider.

-The biggest issue I see with people's loops are the hole.
+The biggest problem we can see with mapper loops are the holes.
 You're looking for an open, rounded teardrop shape like the above slider.
 If the hole of the loop looks like any of these, your loop isn't as awesome as the above screenshot: